mbenfriha/ying-yang-react/README.md

 - You can use "console" object (but don't forget to disable this rule before production).
 - Default ES6 import without name permitted for merging component.
 - Write component as function, forget React.createClass or React.Component.
-- You can use strings refs in component. (this rule will be removed soon).
 - Stateless function please.
+- No React string refs.
+- Function with new cap without constructor are authorized (like Ramda F()).
-- For the rest, we follow AirBnB JavaScript standard + React plugin rules.
+- For the rest, we follow AirBnB JavaScript standard + React plugin rules, classic.

 Why we need that ?

 - Bloated components and poor data structures are easily spotted.
 - Laziness is dead, you’re forced to think and put state management where it belongs : in higher level container components.
-- You don't need to bind function (in JSX), we use pure function.
+- You may rarely need binding function (in JSX), we try to use pure function.
 - Easy to understand and test.
 - Performance (in future).